Vaughn Cooper, Ph.D.

 The University of Pittsburgh, School of Medicine

-Vaughn Cooper is an evolutionary biologist and microbiologist.
-He received his bachelor’s degree from Amherst College and his Ph.D. in 2000 from Michigan State University under the mentorship of Richard Lenski, where he studied the evolution of specialization in the Long-Term Evolution Experiment of E. coli populations.
+Vaughn Cooper, Ph.D., is an evolutionary biologist and microbiologist.
+He received his bachelor’s degree from Amherst College and his Ph.D. in 2000 from Michigan State University under the mentorship of Richard Lenski.
+At MSU, Vaughn studied the evolution of specialization in the long-term evolution experiment of E. coli populations.

-He was a Postdoctoral Fellow of the Michigan Society of Fellows at the University of Michigan, studying pathogens of the cystic fibrosis airway with John LiPuma.
-He was Assistant and Associate Professor at the University of New Hampshire from 2004-2015, moving to the University of Pittsburgh in 2015, where he is Professor of Microbiology and Molecular Genetics, and Computational and Systems Biology at the University of Pittsburgh School of Medicine.
+Cooper was a postdoctoral fellow of the Michigan Society of Fellows at the University of Michigan, studying pathogens of the cystic fibrosis airway with John LiPuma.
+Cooper was an assistant and associate professor at the University of New Hampshire from 2004-2015, moving to the University of Pittsburgh in 2015, where he is professor of microbiology and molecular genetics, and computational and systems biology at the University of Pittsburgh School of Medicine.

 Cooper co-founded and is Director of the Center for Evolutionary Biology and Medicine (CEBaM) and founded and directs the Microbial Genomics Sequencing center (MiGS).

 His awards include the 2010 Outstanding Assistant Professor at UNH and an NSF CAREER award.
 His research is supported by the NIH, NSF, NASA and by the Cystic Fibrosis Foundation.